shubham-rooter/website-status-code/README.md

 # website-status-code
-# scanner.py
+# Rooterhttpscan.sh
-scanner.py is tool to read website status code response from the lists.
+Rooterhttpscan.sh is tool to read website status code response from the lists.
 This tool is reworked from bash version of [scanner](https://github.com/shubham-rooter/website-status-code).

 ## Features
+- Easy to user
 - Multi-threading for fast scanning.
-- Filter status code from target list.
-- Save to file option.
+- Filter Live Domain & Dead Domain

 ## Help menu